State Park

 Dress for Nature

-The trails are natural surfaces and the boardwalk can be sandy.
+The grounds are natural surfaces and the boardwalk can be sandy.
 Consider shoes that work for walking—and embrace the barefoot moments.

 Embrace the Setting